Admissions

 Designated appropriate area

 Every address within the Royal Borough of Windsor & Maidenhead falls within the designated appropriate area for certain schools.
-You can find the designated appropriate area for a specific address by using The Royal Borough Neighbourhood View or Neighbourhood Map online facilities.
+You can find the designated area map attached below, under 'RBWM Admissions Policy and Procedures'.

 The Council strives to ensure fair allocations of school places according to criteria that have been set in advance.
 Where a school receives more applications than there are places, the following are the criteria that will be applied to determine which children should be offered places.